peasy/Peasy.DataProxy.Http/README.md

 Your HTTP data proxy implementations serve as a data layer abstraction to your peasy [service classes](https://github.com/peasy/Peasy.NET/wiki/ServiceBase).
 As such, consumers of your data proxies should know how to handle certain exceptions that can happen when being consumed.
 HttpServiceProxyBase handles a few specific HTTP error response codes and throws specific peasy exceptions so that you can handle accordingly.

-**400 Bad Request** - This error is typically returned when a business or validation rule is broken during an HTTP request.
-As a result, HttpServiceProxyBase throws a [Peasy.Core.ServiceException](https://github.com/peasy/Peasy.NET/blob/master/Peasy.Core/ServiceException.cs).
+**[Peasy.Core.ServiceException](https://github.com/peasy/Peasy.NET/blob/master/Peasy.Core/ServiceException.cs)** - This exception is thrown when an HTTP endpoint returns a _400 Bad Request_ error response.
+This response is typically returned when a business or validation rule is broken during an HTTP request.
 The [command](https://github.com/peasy/Peasy.NET/wiki/Command) class catches exceptions of this type, and adds errors to the [ExecutionResult](https://github.com/peasy/Peasy.NET/wiki/ExecutionResult).```Errors``` list on your behalf.

-**404 Not Found** - This error is typically returned when an item cannot be found during an HTTP request.
-As a result, HttpServiceProxyBase throws a [Peasy.DomainObjectNotFoundExeption](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/DomainObjectNotFoundException.cs).
+**[Peasy.DomainObjectNotFoundExeption](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/DomainObjectNotFoundException.cs)**- This exception is thrown when an HTTP endpoint returns a _404 Not Found_ error response.
+This response is typically returned when an item cannot be found during an HTTP request.

-**409 Conflict** - This error is typically returned when a concurrency issue occurs during an HTTP request.
-As a result, HttpServiceProxyBase throws a [Peasy.ConcurrencyException](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/ConcurrencyException.cs).
+**[Peasy.ConcurrencyException](https://github.com/peasy/Peasy.NET/blob/master/Peasy/Exception/ConcurrencyException.cs)** - This exception is thrown when an HTTP endpoint returns a _409 Conflict_ error response.
+This result is typically returned when a concurrency issue occurs during an HTTP request.

-**501 Not Implemented** - This error is typically returned when a requested resource provides no implementation for an HTTP request.
-As a result, HttpServiceProxyBase throws a [System.NotImplementedException](https://msdn.microsoft.com/en-us/library/system.notimplementedexception(v=vs.110).aspx).
+**[System.NotImplementedException](https://msdn.microsoft.com/en-us/library/system.notimplementedexception(v=vs.110).aspx)** - This exception is thrown when an HTTP endpoint returns a _501 Not Implemented_ error response.
+This result is typically returned when a requested resource provides no implementation for an HTTP request.